BenQ GW2480 23.8" FHD IPS Eye-Care Monitor vs ASUS ProArt Display PA278QV 27" WQHD Monitor

 Frequently Asked Questions

-BenQ GW2480 23.8" FHD IPS Eye-Care Monitor excels if you value exclusive 'brightness intelligence' sensor automatically adjusts screen brightness to ambient light.
-ASUS ProArt Display PA278QV 27" WQHD Monitor is better if you prioritize factory calibrated and calman verified for excellent color accuracy (delta e < 2) out of the box.
-Pick based on your budget and daily use.
+BenQ GW2480 23.8" FHD IPS Eye-Care Monitor is the better choice if you prioritize exclusive 'brightness intelligence' sensor automatically adjusts screen brightness to ambient light.
+ASUS ProArt Display PA278QV 27" WQHD Monitor wins if you value factory calibrated and calman verified for excellent color accuracy (delta e < 2) out of the box.
+Both are rated highly (4.6★ vs 4.4★), so consider your specific needs and budget.

 Affiliate disclosure